 Soy and cows are the main drivers of deforestation

-More than 1990 million hectares have been lost since 420.
-Perhaps surprising for some: not the timber industry, but agriculture is the main driver of deforestation.
-The conversion of forest to agricultural land is the decisive reason for the vast majority of deforestation.
-Cultivation of soya, maize and animal husbandry displace the rainforest.
+More than 420 million hectares have been lost since 1990.
+Perhaps surprisingly for some, it is not the timber industry but agriculture that is the main driver of deforestation.
+The conversion of forest land into agricultural land is the main reason for the vast majority of deforestation.
+Soy, maize and livestock farming are displacing the rainforest.

-Using the forest sustainably without endangering its existence means protecting it.
-Only when the forest itself has a value as a forest that continues to exist does it not have to give way to agricultural land.
-That is exactly the claim of Betterwood: Protect through sustainable use.
-The purchase of durable tropical wood from proven sustainable forest systems supports local forest protection in South America.
-Companies and consumers in cooperation with certification associations such as the FSC can already make a decisive difference in the development of global warming - even if international, politically agreed targets are not met.
+Using the forest sustainably without endangering its existence therefore means protecting it.
+Only when the forest itself has a value as an existing forest does it not have to make way for agricultural land.
+This is precisely Betterwood’s claim: Protect through sustainable use.
+The purchase of long-lasting tropical wood from proven sustainable forestry systems supports local forest protection in South America.
+Companies and consumers in cooperation with certification associations such as the FSCcan already make a decisive difference in the development of global warming – even if international, politically agreed targets are not met.

 Amazon on the brink?

-It's not too late yet: the Amazon has not yet reached the tipping point.
-Although countries such as Indonesia, Venezuela and Malaysia have high rates of deforestation, they also recognize the global importance of forests.
+It’s not too late: the Amazon is not yet at the tipping point.
+Countries such as Indonesia, Venezuela and Malaysia have high deforestation rates, but also recognize the global importance of forests.
 The change of government in Brazil can also give cause for optimism with regard to forest protection.
-Brazil, Indonesia and the Democratic Republic of the Congo have now joined forces against illegal forest destruction.
-A hopeful sign, because it is the three most important rainforest countries in the world that want to take action against corruption and are committed to the development of sustainable forest systems.
-Consumers who pay attention to a sustainably certified origin have a direct influence on the protection of forest stands.
+Brazil, Indonesia and the Democratic Republic of Congo have now joined forces against illegal forest destruction.
+This is a hopeful sign, as these are the three most important rainforest countries in the world that want to take united action against corruption and are committed to establishing sustainable forestry systems.
+Consumers who pay attention to sustainably certified origin have a direct influence on the protection of forest resources.